Have you been injured in an accident that wasn't your fault?

 Quittance understand the vital change a compensation claim can make to people whose lives have been affected by major injury.
 We fight to achieve compensation for serious injury and illness, including compensation for physiotherapy and treatment.

-Under a CFA, Tayport injury claimants will also not have to pay any fees upfront.
+Tayport injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Tayport, Fife and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Tayport, Fife and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?